History of The London Marathon Charitable Trust and How We Operate

-When Chris Brasher and John Disley founded the London Marathon in 1981, one of their original aims was to raise money for sport and recreational facilities in London.
-Their vision was that the profits from the event should go to a charity and they created The London Marathon Charitable Trust to distribute those profits.
+When Chris Brasher and John Disley founded the London Marathon in 1981, one of their six founding aims was to raise money for sport and recreational facilities in London.
+Their vision was that the surplus from the London Marathon and all future events organised by London Marathon Events Ltd would go to The Trust in perpetuity.

 Chris and John established both organisations with complementary aims:

 - London Marathon Events Ltd is constantly working to grow and improve the mass-participation sporting events it organises, the amounts raised by participants for charities and the positive impacts generated by inspiring people to take up sport.

 - The London Marathon Charitable Trust provides funding to enable people to become and remain physically active, and to challenge inequality of access to physical activity.

 The two organisations work in complementary ways to deliver the greatest possible impact in terms of our shared vision and values.